Zutki/openJ2D/README.md

-# Minecraft 2D
+# OpenJ2D (Formerly Minecraft2D)
-Minecraft2D (Due to be renamed in the future) is a game engine build around the concept of Minecraft in a 2D environment.
-The main goal of MC2D is to provide an environment in which mods are a core component of the game.
-As MC2D by itself does not provide gameplay, gameplay would be introduced by any installed mods.
+OpenJ2D is an engine written in java with the main goal of giving devs a framework in where they can interact with all parts of the engine with a large amount of control.
+Another goal of OpenJ2D is to build an environment similar to Minetest, in which mods are the king and the experience is up to the user.

-A major goal of MC2D is to be 100% compatible with existing minecraft resource packs, so that they do not need to be custom-made for MC2D
+Due to the similarity between Minecraft and Minetest a goal of OpenJ2D is to provide compatability with regular Minecraft texture packs

 ## Important Note on Installation and Running
-**NOTE: THIS IS CURRENTLY ONLY CONCEPTUAL, MC2D AT THIS POINT IN TIME DOES NOT RUN**
+**NOTE: THIS IS CURRENTLY ONLY CONCEPTUAL, OJ2D AT THIS POINT IN TIME DOES NOT RUN**

 ### Installation and Running
-1. Download MC2D_launcher.jar
+1. Download OJ2D_launcher.jar
 2. Put the launcher in a folder and run it
 3. ???
-4. (Optional) If you wish to play a minecraft like experience then click the "Download base game and library mods" button
+4. (Optional) If you wish to play a Minecraft like experience then click the "Download demo game and library mods" button
 5. ???
 6. Select a resource pack that contains all files Minecraft uses by default, in other words, the default resource pack used by minecraft
 7. Click "Generate Engine Resources"